 - Such a delightful scene to the eye.

 - Highly sought after due to the collectible equine animal nature of the subject matter and such elaborate detail.

 - With hanging thread on the back ready for immediate home wall display.

 - We only select & sell paintings based upon subject, quality & significance.

 - We provide our clients with friendly professional customer service.

 - Offered in fine used condition.

-- Condition report overall in very good overall condition.
-There is some craquelure & minor foxing stains on the painting surface.
-The frame has general wear, scuffs, stains minor losses commensurate with usage & age.
+- Condition report is overall in very good overall condition.
+There are some & minor fox stains on the painted surface.
+The frame has general wear, scuffs, stains and minor losses commensurate with usage & age.

 - Checkout our exciting other Fine Arts, antiques & collectibles available in our shop gallery.